 - Accommodation: Mauzac, 7-nights on full board basis.

-- Today, accompanied by botanist Corine Oosterlee, we visit the dry stony habitats on the local honey-coloured Cretaceous limestone.
-The trip starts with a visit to the Trémolat viewpoint looking out over the River Dordogne followed by a short walk to a field with many orchids such as green-winged, tongue, fly, bee, early spider, small spider, burnt, violet limodore and twayblade.
-Nearby we take a deer track through a wood of stunted downy oaks to a clearing with many more orchids including early purple and the scarce yellow bee.
+- Today we visit the dry stony habitats on the local honey-coloured Cretaceous limestone.
+The trip starts with a visit to the Trémolat viewpoint looking out over the River Dordogne, followed by a short walk to a field with a suprising array of orchids.
+Nearby we take a deer track through a wood of stunted downy oaks to a clearing with many more orchids including early purple and the scarce yellow bee, amongst others.
 This is also a good spot to get an idea of typical limestone flora.

 - In the morning we head for Les Eyzies village, billed as the ‘Prehistory Capital of France’ and home to the National Museum of Prehistory and many settlement sites and caves with paintings locally.
 We will take a one hour trip on a small electric train at Rouffignac to see some wonderful black and white prehistoric cave paintings.

-- Peregrines, ravens and crag martins nest on the cliffs along the Vézère valley and the area is also excellent for butterflies including false heath fritillary and large copper in the marshy meadows.
+- Peregrines, ravens and crag martins nest on the cliffs along the Vézère valley and the area is also excellent for butterflies and orchids in the marshy meadows.
 In the woods golden oriole, Bonelli’s warbler, firecrest and short-toed treecreeper are common.
 We’ll stop at several hotspots as we tour the valley.

 - Bessède is a managed forest on a sandy plateau, where forestry activities create different woodland habitats.
-We will visit various locations in the forest notably for birds like hen harrier, dartford warbler, crested tit, golden oriole, turtle dove and wood warbler.
-Butterflies are varied and include maarsh fritillary.
-Small ponds may hold some early dragonflies and we will visit a couple of good areas for orchids.
+We will visit various locations in the forest for birds like hen harrier, Dartford warbler, crested tit, golden oriole, turtle dove and wood warbler.
+Butterflies are varied and include marsh fritillary.
+Small ponds may hold some early dragonflies and we will visit a couple of good areas for orchids and heathland flora.

-- Faux Plateau is a rather special birdwatching area, where species include crested lark, turtle dove, stone curlew, rock sparrow, hoopoe, and occasionally hen harrier and shrikes.
+- Plateau de Faux is a rather special birdwatching area, where species include crested lark, turtle dove, stone curlew, rock sparrow, hoopoe, and occasionally hen harrier and shrikes.
 Quail can be heard calling from the arable fields whilst nightingales and melodious warblers sing from the scrub.
+A reservoir site should add to our waterbird sightings and the surrounding low hills harbour a fascinating limestone flora.
 The plateau is also an excellent site for butterflies, with knapweed and Glanville fritillaries plus the scarcer mazarine and green-underside blue to be looked for, as well as several orchids including long-lipped tongue.
-A reservoir site should add to our waterbird sightings and there are also good butterflies and orchids.

-- Today we will again be joined by Corine.
-The Causse de Daglan is an exceptional area for flora and fauna.
+- The Causse de Daglan is an exceptional area for flora and fauna.
 In contrast to earlier in the week around Trémolat, this area lies on more ancient white Jurassic limestone.
 Dry slopes here show a typical limestone flora different from the rest of Dordogne.

 - We’ll visit sites such as Saint Pompon, Montalieu and Veyrines de Domme to discover the special flora including orchids.
 Sites include damp meadows where there is a chance of marsh orchids as well.
-It is also a very rich area for butterflies and short-toed eagle hunt locally.
+It is also a very rich area for butterflies, including rarities.

 - We should have time for a morning trip on the river in a traditional ‘gabarre’ boat, which should provide us with excellent views of nesting black kites as well as species such as kingfisher and grey wagtail.
 Then we will return to Bergerac for our flight back to the UK.